mep500/PiRelaisSteuerung/README.md

      sudo chmod 666 /sys/class/gpio/gpio4/value
      sudo chmod 666 /sys/class/gpio/gpio17/value

 Now you can test the jumpers with echo "0" > /sys/class/gpio<number of GPIO>/value to turn the panel on and the same just with echo "1" to turn them back off

 Next you have to copy the files you have donwloaded to the apache directory (/var/www/html/) and relaunch the apache service.

+This should be it.

+Best regards
+Alex, Lars and Raphael